package core:strings

 builder_make_len_cap ¶

-builder_make_len_cap :: proc(len, cap: int, allocator := context.allocator) -> (res: Builder, err: runtime.Allocator_Error) #optional_ok {…}
+builder_make_len_cap :: proc(len, cap: int, allocator := context.allocator, loc := #caller_location) -> (res: Builder, err: runtime.Allocator_Error) #optional_ok {…}

-Produces a Builder with a specified length and cap
+Produces a Builder with specified length len

 Allocates Using Provided Allocator